thunil/Physics-Based-Deep-Learning/README.md

-# Pysics-Based Deep Learning
+# Physics-Based Deep Learning

-This repository collects links to works on _deep learning algorithms for physics problems_, with a paricular emphasis on _fluid flow_, i.e., Navier-Stokes related problems.
+This repository collects links to works on _deep learning algorithms for physics problems_, with a particular emphasis on _fluid flow_, i.e., Navier-Stokes related problems.
 It especially collects links to the works of the I15 lab at TUM, as well as miscellaneous works from other groups.
 This is by no means a complete list, so let us know if you come across additional papers in this area.
 We